 Here’s the good news: you don’t have to be a retail giant to get your hands on valuable data.
 There are plenty of tools in the market that can help you gain the customer and industry insights you need.

-Such solutions help you make smarter decisions in your business.
+Such retail solutions help you make smarter decisions in your business.
 For example, looking at your sales reports will tell you exactly which products or suppliers are driving revenue so you can plan your stock orders accordingly.

 That’s what happens at Podarok, an England-based retailer selling hand-made gifts.
 Podarok owner Andrey Pronin shares that they constantly use their POS system to dig into their sales data so they can make more reliable decisions.